kirakiray/noneos-core/docs/en/documentation/file-operations.md

 const content = await fetch("/$my-app/file1.txt").then((e) => e.text());
 ```

-### Preview HTML Files
+### Preview HTML file

-If the file written is an HTML file, it can be previewed directly in the browser:
+If it's an HTML file, you can preview it directly in the browser:

 ```javascript
 const htmlFile = await get("my-app/index.html", { create: "file" });